-d.
-Use of estimates and judgements
+4. Use of estimates and judgements

-The preparation of the consolidated financial statements in conformity with IFRSs requires management to make judgements, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
+In preparing these consolidated financial statements, management has made judgements, estimates and assumptions that affect the application of the Group's accounting policies and the reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.

 Estimates and underlying assumptions are reviewed on an ongoing basis.
-Revisions to accounting estimates are recognised in the period in which the estimate are revised and in any future periods affected.
+Revisions to estimates are recognised prospectively.